 Downtown Disney District Entertainment

-There’s also plenty of live entertainment, activities, and shopping in the Downtown Disney District: The bounty of the ocean and Cajun- and Creole-inspired cuisine is the main course at Jazz Kitchen Coastal Grill & Patio.
-Take the family bowling at the rock 'n roll-themed Splitsville Luxury Lanes after dining indoors or al fresco at the on-site restaurant Splitsville Dining Room.
+There’s also plenty of live entertainment, activities, and shopping in the Downtown Disney District.
+Dance (or just sway) to the sounds of live Motown, rock, jazz, and reggae during the evening performances at the outdoor Live!
+Entertainment Stage.
+The bounty of the ocean and Cajun- and Creole-inspired cuisine—along with live jazz—are the main courses at Jazz Kitchen Coastal Grill & Patio.
+Looking to get competitive?
+Take the family bowling at the rock 'n roll-themed Splitsville Luxury Lanes after dining either indoors or al fresco at the on-site restaurant Splitsville Dining Room.

 Downtown Disney District Shopping

 Load up on gifts at the gigantic World of Disney® shop, on the end of the Downtown Disney District that is near the theme parks’ gates.
 Disney fans with girly style will appreciate the vintage-inspired apparel and accessories at The Disney Dress Shop, and if your home is lacking some magic, stop by the Disney Home store to find the perfect themed kitchenware and decor.
-Collectors will enjoy the Star Wars Trading Post and Disney’s Pin Traders.
+Collectors will enjoy the Star Wars Trading Post and Disney’s Pin Traders, while snail-mail traditionalists will enjoy browsing for 3D popup cards to send to friends and family at Lovepop.

 Downtown Disney District Quick Tips